 |per serving||Huel Black||DV (%)

-The main difference, besides the listed in the picture (lack of sweeteners, and gluten free) is the macronutrient profile.
+The main difference, besides the listed in the picture (lack of sucralose, and gluten free) is the macronutrient profile.
 In my opinion, a 40C/30P/30F is more balanced and better suited for the general population.

 What Should I Buy?

 I would recommend Huel Powder for most people since it is one of the best dairy free meal shakes you can buy.
 Not only is slightly more affordable, has more flavour options, and tastes better; but I think that the macronutrient split will be better fitting.
 However, if you despise artificial sweeteners, or really want a low carb option, then Huel Black could be your tea.
 I just think that Huel Powder offers a better package for most.

 Huel Black vs Soylent Powder